Healer of a devastated coastal community

 I wasn’t the most studious of University attendees and we had few resources behind us, but with Marcus’ support and sheer force of will, I graduated from The University of Melbourne with my medical degree and he with his Honors Thesis in English.
 We realized that our sole reason for living in the city was no longer and so we decided to head to the Northern Territory with friends, to expand our horizons and start trying to make a difference.

-What led you to create your business/or work in the field you are in?
+What led you to work in the field you are in?

 I think I would describe myself as a bit of a rebel-without-a-cause.
 I enjoy change, I’m a novelty seeker and I seem to be a bit of a disrupter, with a compulsion to drive improvements and “be better”.
 At medical school I found out that women didn’t traditionally become Orthopaedic Surgeons and so I immediately set my sights on Orthopaedics.
 When I discovered that the culture of the specialty had a reputation for being a bit of a Boys club and that having “big hands” was considered a useful attribute, I realised that it might not be the best fit for me.